 - Finals begin at 8 a.m. on Wednesday, December 2; finals end at 5:30 p.m. on Saturday, December 5.

 What Our Plans Include – and What to Expect on Campus

-Click below to view the plan and details in an appendix listing.
+Click below to view the full original plan and details in an appendix listing.

 - Mandatory testing no more than seven days before arrival on campus with a negative COVID-19 test result for all students, faculty, and staff, as well as regular, recurring testing.
 We are coordinating closely with Quest Diagnostics to provide pre-arrival testing at no cost, as well as our local hospital, Cheshire Medical Center, to ensure testing is available, to respond to any outbreaks of the virus on campus immediately.

-- We will have reduced residence hall capacity to allow for greater protection against the virus spreading.
+- We have reduced residence hall capacity to allow for greater protection against the virus spreading.

 - We are stepping up cleaning further, to three times per day in common areas and in bathrooms – you can help too – keeping your living space clean, and disinfected will keep you and your roommate safe.

-- Our dining services will offer the same delicious food, but it will be packaged in take-out style containers for your safety.
+- Our dining services are offering the same delicious food, but it will be packaged in take-out style containers for your safety.
 Seating will be limited and spaced appropriately in the Zorn Dining Commons, or opt to take your food to-go.
-Online ordering will be available for all dining locations, and menu items will be customizable to fit any dietary or allergen needs.
+Online ordering is available for all dining locations, and menu items will be customizable to fit any dietary or allergen needs.

-- The academic calendar has been adjusted so that all classes start remotely on August 24, while in-person classes will begin August 31.
-Courses will continue as scheduled during Fall Break and Labor Day, rather than closing the College.
-You will complete your semester with remote classes and finals after Thanksgiving break, and students will not return to campus for the rest of the Fall term.
+- The academic calendar was adjusted so that all classes started remotely on August 24, while in-person classes will began on August 31.
+Courses continued as scheduled during Fall Break and Labor Day, rather than closing the College.
+Students will complete their semester with remote classes and finals after Thanksgiving break, and students will not return to campus until the start of spring 2021 semester.